shism2/pages/_pages/about.md

 ![]({{ site.baseurl }}/images/merged.jpg)

 I am a PhD candidate at [IST Austria](https://ist.ac.at/) at the research group of [Tom Henzinger](https://ist.ac.at/en/research/henzinger-group/).
-My research topics is the intersection between Machine Learning, formal Verification, and Robotics.
+My research topics are Machine Learning, Formal Methods, and Robotics.

 ## Publications

-My publications so far:

 - **ICML** (2020) *The Natural Lottery Ticket Winner: Reinforcement Learning with Ordinary Neural Circuits*
 - **IJCAR** (2020) *An SMT Theory of Fixed-Point Arithmetic*